So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard-to-grasp, math-phobic BUDGET! You know.

 These budget hacks are an excellent place to start if you are new to budgets.

-Check out these top budgeting tips.
+Check out these top budgeting tips to improve your financial situation.

 Organizing and making budgeting fun.